 Because the UK is now an ‘adequate country’ in data protection terms, the EEA do not require additional safeguards for transferring data to the UK.

 Our applications, services and products use service providers outside of the EEA.
 We may have to transfer some of your data to these providers so you can use our websites, services and products.
+Also, low level student personal data may be accessed from outside of the EEA for international associates (examiners) to mark AQA assessments or qualifications.

 Appropriate measures and controls are in place to protect the transfer of your data.